voken1/docs/whitepaper/application_description_and_economic_model.rst

 that is, the client traffic of 100GB is about equal to the node traffic of 200GB (100GB upstream 100GB downlink).

-Therefore, 100 GB client traffic flow, anchored to 1 VNET, also coincides with the actual intrinsic use value.
+Therefore, 100 GB client traffic flow, anchored to 1 Voken, also coincides with the actual intrinsic use value.